Planning

 5. Planning Applications

-[A] 5 Wakefield Road BH2025/00846 Roof alterations incorporating rear dormer, with 2no. front and 1no. rear rooflights and sun tunnel, and erection of single-storey rear conservatory extension.
-View comments both for and against and add your own.
+[C] 5 Wakefield Road BH2025/00846 Roof alterations incorporating rear dormer, with 2no. front and 1no. rear rooflights and sun tunnel, and erection of single-storey rear conservatory extension.
+View comments and / or add your own.

-[C] 7 Mayo Road BH2025/00195 - Extensions and alterations to the existing building, including addition of a rear dormer, to create 1no. self-contained flat (C3) at lower ground floor level, and alter the layout of the existing small house in multiple occupation (C4).
+[E] 7 Mayo Road BH2025/00195 - Extensions and alterations to the existing building, including addition of a rear dormer, to create 1no. self-contained flat (C3) at lower ground floor level, and alter the layout of the existing small house in multiple occupation (C4).
+View the 9 public comments on the Council's planning register.

 BH2022/03635 Read the Proposal: 19-page illustrated PDF